department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="armed-forces-of-allied-government">U.S. citizen who served in the armed forces of any government allied with the United States during a war</button>
 <div id="armed-forces-of-allied-government" class="usa-accordion-content">

-Both of these must be true.
+Both of these are true.
 The person:<br>
 - Ended their last active service honorably by death or otherwise, **and**
 - Was a citizen of the United States at the time they entered their last active service and at the time of death
 </div>
 </li>

 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="reservist-national-guard">Reservist or National Guard member</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="reservist-national-guard">Member of the Reserves or National Guard</button>
 <div id="reservist-national-guard" class="usa-accordion-content">

 At the time of death, the person was entitled to retirement pay under, or they would have been entitled if they had been over the age of 60.